Leaving Malaysia for Singapore

 A few small stops to shade yourself from the sun and some water refill.
 The road is still curvy and the plantations never end.

-But its a fun road to ride on, always exciting to see what shows up after the next corner.
+But it’s a fun road to ride on, always exciting to see what shows up after the next corner.
 In front of me I also see the mountains that I have to cross or through to get to Cameron Highland.

 It will be a challenge that is good enough.
-Graphhopper Maps, another map app I have on my phone, has drawn up that it will be climbing for just over 70 km
+Graphhopper Maps, another map app I have on my phone, has drawn up that it will be climbing for just over 70 km!

 The area is awesome green and beautiful and known for its tea plantations so I just have to experience this.
 It will take as long as it takes.